BilodeauJamieA/Xaleth/Knowledge/Ashen Expanse/Ironhoof Clan/Beast_Lords.md

 A collection of primal, animal-based spirits revered by many tribes in the Ashen Expanse.
 They are not distant gods but living embodiments of the qualities the various clans value in the harsh living conditions of the Ashen Expanse.
 Two particular Beast Lords stand above the rest but their are many beyond that that represent different aspects of the natural and spiritual world.

+**Secondary Beast Lords**

+Spirits recognized within individual houses for their specialized domains.
+Some referencing craft, war, or hunt as examples.
+While they may not be worshiped by the entire clan, their favor is crucial for the prosperity and renown of their house.
+Some Ironhoof may even carry personal talismans or marks to honor their house’s spirit, reinforcing their dedication to both the family and the clan.

 ## Tharkun

 **Title**: Supreme Beast Lord